chloe0x0/Observer/README.md

     <img src="assets/image.png">
 </h5>

-A web scraper for getting all of the RIck and Morty Transcripts from Rickipedia.
+A web scraper for getting all of the Rick and Morty Transcripts from Rickipedia.

 ## Usage